Innocent259/top-news/README.md

 > In order to start with this project do as follows:

-To get get a local copy up and running, you can follow these simple steps:
+To get a local copy up and running, you can follow these simple steps:

 ### Install